This blog may contain affiliate links. Read our disclosure policy for more info.

 It’s only gotten bigger over the years because people keep adding to it.
 The best place to park your car is at the Faculty of Management building on the University of Lethbridge campus.
 Venture onto the coulees from there.

 Be sure to bring an old toy or broken clock to add to the collection and leave your mark on the junk castle.
-The castle has a tower, so you’ll get a good view of all the pelicans in the river bottom.
+The castle has a tower, so you’ll get a good view of all the pelicans at the river bottom.
 Be sure to wear sturdy footwear for this activity.

 19. Relax at one of Lethbridge’s cafes